UM-Studios/public/SchoolZoomNoPopup/README.md

 # Attend Your School's Zoom Meetings

 This is a script to automatically join you into each of your period's zoom links at the correct time.
-At the moment, this is a MacOS only script.
+*NOTE* If you move this directory around after running `install.sh`, you will have to rerun it.

 ## Instructions